 I believe who you have become – your identities, worldview, wellbeing, and how you relate to others – has been shaped by the systems surrounding you.
 Our cultural worlds and the power relations in which we are located are often central to the challenges we face.
 I will intently listen to your stories to gain an understanding of how your background and social environment have shaped you and your relationships.
 At times, our work together may challenge the way you think about your world, which takes vulnerability and courage.
 The good news is, these uncomfortable places are often filled with meaning and propel you to live a more value-congruent life.

 Modalities and Techniques

 The techniques I utilize are diverse, and tailored to your specific needs.
 My practice is grounded in feminist therapy and is relational in nature.
 I frequently draw from Acceptance Commitment Therapy (ACT), Internal Family Systems (IFS), Attachment Theory, and Polyvagal Theory – all evidence-based approaches that help clients develop insight, and make observable and impactful changes in their lives.

-My work with couples is influenced by the Psychobiological Approach to Couples Counseling (PACT).
+My work with couples is influenced by the Psychobiological Approach to Couples Counseling (PACT) and Emotionally Focused Therapy (EFT).
 I am a Level I certified PACT therapist.
-Using this approach, I work experientially with couples to build secure relationships.
+Using this approach, I work experientially with couples to build secure relationships and reduce disconnection.